fmpz.h – integers

 void fmpz_randtest(fmpz_t f, flint_rand_t state, flint_bitcnt_t bits)

-Generates a random signed integer whose absolute value has a number of bits which is random from \(0\) up to bits inclusive.
+Generates a random integer whose absolute value has a number of bits which is random from \(0\) up to bits inclusive.

 void fmpz_randtest_not_zero(fmpz_t f, flint_rand_t state, flint_bitcnt_t bits)